List of revived languages

-A revived language is one that, having experienced near or complete language extinction as either a spoken or written language, has been intentionally revived and has regained some of its former status.
+A revived language is a language that at one point had no native speakers, but through revitalization efforts has regained native speakers.

 The most frequent reason for extinction is the marginalisation of local languages within a wider dominant nation state, which might at times amount to outright political oppression.
 This process normally works alongside economic and cultural pressures for greater centralisation and assimilation.
 Once a language has become marginalised in this way, it is often perceived as being "useless" by its remaining speakers, who associate it with low social status and poverty, and consequently fail to pass it on to the next generation.

 Aboriginal Australian languages

 A great number of the original more than 250 Aboriginal Australian languages, which include around 800 dialects, have become extinct or nearly extinct since colonization.
 Since the late 20th century there have been efforts to revive many of these.
 The national project known as First Languages Australia has as of 2021 supported 39 of these under its Priority Languages Support Project, commissioned by the Federal Government.
 This project supports other language projects around the country as a funding body.
 The Mobile Language Team in South Australia lists 46 languages or dialects on its website as of April 2021, including Ngarrindjeri, Kaurna, Kokatha, Lower Arrernte and Pitjantjatjara, to name a few of the many languages on which it is working.

 Some of the languages being revived across the country are: